 AE can be caused by a variety of different types of antibodies, the most common of which are anti-NMDA (N-methyl-D-aspartate) receptors and LGI1 (leucine-rich glioma inactivated 1) receptors.
 Many types of AE can be reversed when treated properly.
 Approximately 80% of patients diagnosed with anti-NMDA AE make a full recovery after aggressive treatment and 1-2 years of rehabilitation to re-wire and re-train the brain.

 In addition to aggressive treatment, early diagnosis is one of the main factors in preventing permanent brain damage and death.
 Prior to AE being identified in 2007, patients were often misdiagnosed as psychiatric cases and legally committed.
 Undiagnosed, this disease will continue to progress from catatonia to coma to death.
 The more people who know about AE, the more people will be diagnosed quickly.

 IAES is encouraging those affected by Autoimmune Encephalitis to shine a light on AE by sharing their stories in the media to make the public more AE Aware.
-Patients, caregivers and loved one who have been touched by AE can contact their local newspapers and television stations to share the story about their experiences battling autoimmune encephalitis and by incorporating hashtags #AEaware #IAES, #AEwarrior and #Raredisease in their public and social media campaign efforts.
+Patients, caregivers, and loved ones who have been touched by AE can contact their local newspapers and television stations to share the story about their experiences battling autoimmune encephalitis and by incorporating hashtags #AEaware #IAES, #AEwarrior, and #Raredisease in their public and social media campaign efforts.